Back to blog

 Semester dates GermanyWinter summer semesterLecture period calendarStudy start October AprilAcademic year Germany

-If you want to study in Germany, it is essential to understand semester timelines and application deadlines.
-Universities follow fixed schedules, and missing a deadline can delay your study start by half a year.
+If you want to study in Germany, it is important to know semester dates and application deadlines.
+Universities work to fixed schedules, and missed deadlines can mean you only start your studies half a year later.

 • winter semester